freeipa/ansible-freeipa/README-server.md

       name: server.example.com
 ```

+This task is not deploying a new server, it is only checking if the server eists.
+It will therefore fail if the server does not exist.

-Example playbook to make sure server "server.example.com" is present with location mylocation:
+Example playbook to make sure server "server.example.com" has location mylocation:

 ```yaml
 ---